Summer Science Exhibition proposals

 A unique opportunity to showcase your research at the UK’s most prestigious science exhibition.
-The call for proposals for the 2013 Summer Science Exhibition is now closed, the call for proposals for 2014 will open in Summer 2013.
+The call for proposals for the 2016 Summer Science Exhibition is now open.

 Each year over 10,000 members of the public and 2,000 school students visit the Summer Science Exhibition.
 Many more are reached through coverage on TV, in the media and online.

 The Exhibition provides a unique opportunity to raise the profile of your research, technology or institution with key influencers, including potential funders, government and the public.

 The Summer Science Exhibition Committee will invite 22 exhibits, from a broad range of scientific disciplines, to take part in the 2016 Summer Science Exhibition.

 Selection will be based on:

 - The quality and cutting-edge nature of the science: The science on show should be ground-breaking and of potential interest to the media.

 - The potential for interactive and hands-on elements: Wherever possible, exhibits should contain elements that visitors can touch and try out to understand the scientific concepts behind the research.